zhudotexe/kani/docs/community/contributing.rst

 ============
 NLP is a fast-moving field and we couldn't dream of keeping up by ourselves. kani |:heart:| PRs!

-You can contribute in many ways: helping us develop the library, citing our paper (soon!), leaving a star on GitHub (|StarMe|_), or even just using the library!
+You can contribute in many ways: helping us develop the library, `citing our paper <https://aclanthology.org/2023.nlposs-1.8/>`_, leaving a star on GitHub (|StarMe|_), or even just using the library!

 .. |StarMe| image:: https://img.shields.io/github/stars/zhudotexe/kani?style=social&label=Star